 It is very reassuring that evidence suggests the current vaccines will protect against these new variants.
 Plasma taken from people who have been vaccinated has been shown to ‘neutralise’ these mutations.

 If you are considering pregnancy soon, accepting the COVID-19 vaccine as soon as it is available to you is a great way to ensure that you — and your pregnancy — are protected.
 COVID-19 vaccination is not believed to affect future fertility.

 Yes.
 Due to the life-threatening complications associated with COVID-19 and known cases of re-infection, you are encouraged to get the COVID-19 vaccine even if you had been sick with COVID-19 and have recovered, leaving at least four weeks from the time of infection.
 At this time, experts do not know how long someone is protected from getting sick again after recovering from COVID-19.
 The immunity someone gains from having an infection, called natural immunity, varies from person to person.
-Some early evidence suggests natural immunity may not last very long.

 The COVID-19 vaccines do not contain microchips or any electronics.

 No, the Pfizer/BioNTech COVID-19 vaccine does not have any viable virus particles so the vaccine cannot cause disease.
 The Pfizer and BioNTech vaccine is an mRNA (messenger ribonucleic acid) vaccine which uses the genetic sequence for the spike protein from the surface of the SARS-CoV-2 virus to enable it to be transported into the cells of the body.
 The cells then produce the spike proteins which allow our immune system to produce antibodies and activate T-cells to respond to any future encounter.
 This does not cause COVID-19 but means that if the body is exposed to the virus, the immune system would recognise and attack the virus.